College of Science Commencement: Frequently Asked Questions

 - How do I get tickets?
 Is there a charge?

 No tickets and no charge for guests.
 Seating is on a first-come, first-serve basis.
+Doors open an hour prior to the beginning of the ceremony.

 - What departments/majors are honored at the College of Science Commencement?